By J. L. Starkey

 Who was Willie Baugh?

 Born in 1869 in the shadow of the fallen Confederate capital, William was the youngest child of Everett Wingfield and Ann Eliza (Bass) Baugh .
-He grew up during the turbulent reconstruction era and found his calling early in life.
-Willie, as he was sometimes called, inherited his forefathers’ talent for woodworking, and as an adult, would own a cabinet and upholstery shop with his uncle-in-law, George Payne O’Neill .
+He grew up during the turbulent Reconstruction era and found his calling early in life.
+Willie, as he was sometimes called, inherited his forefathers’ talent for woodworking, and as an adult, he would own a cabinet and upholstery shop with his uncle-in-law, George Payne O’Neill .

 About that wedding…

 William and Melcena were married on 4 July 1887 at First Presbyterian Church in Washington, D.C. .
 It was tempting to assume that the teenagers had eloped, perhaps to avoid a scandal of some sort.
 Those things happened, right?

 After a search of news articles, though, I discarded that theory pretty quickly.
 The marriage was announced immediately in D.C. and Richmond newspapers, with instructions given for Chicago papers to copy the news.
 Sure, the families may have been trying to keep up appearances, but something seemed wrong with that theory.
 I decided to research the church and officiant a bit more to learn the rest of the story.
 Just who was this Rev. B. Sunderland, anyway?

-It did not take long to find answers, and those answers led to two conclusions.
+It didn’t take long to find answers, and those answers led to two conclusions.
 First, this marriage was no secret.
 And second…William Baugh was one outspoken rebel.

-Initially, I wondered why William married so far from home when his family had such strong connections to their local Methodist church.
+Initially, I wondered why William married so far from home when his family had strong connections to their local Methodist church.
 William’s father had a lengthy history of service to the church, and his niece had even been named in honor of the church’s minister .